sapience/xrpl-go/CONTRIBUTING.md

 ## Licensing

-By contributing, you agree that your contributions will be licensed under the project's [LICENSE TYPE].
+By contributing, you agree that your contributions will be licensed under the project's MIT license.

 ## Questions?